-- Remember that you have a lot of power even though you may be in a larger body, and that don’t have to be limited by your size.
+- Remember that you have a lot of power even though you may be in a larger body, and that you don’t have to be limited by your size.
 To this end, find body positive role models who inspire you.
-I feature tons of these in each edition of my newsletter.
+You might check out my list of body positive Instagrammers for inspiration.

 - Allow yourself to feel your emotions using somatic techniques or free writing.

 Oh, sweet acceptance.
 Acceptance is where we have come to terms with the idea that we won’t achieve the thin ideal, the reality that dieting doesn’t work, and the fact that we’ve spent a lot of time getting to this place.